qemus/mesa-intel/readme.md

 ## License

-Mesa and QEMU are distributed under their respective upstream licenses.
+Mesa is distributed under its respective upstream licenses.
 The generated package includes the relevant upstream copyright and license information.